 local food

 We are inspired by the major report on food security by Professor Tim Lang in 2025, which we have summarised at FoodSecurityAction.org.
+He makes two recommendations: GROW MORE FOOD for local and regional markets, and BUILD COMMUNITY RESILIENCE so communities can make sure everyone can eat well as prices rise.

 Our projects